 How Severe is a Buprenorphine Withdrawal?

-Using an opiate to treat an opiate addiction may work for some, but is not effective for everyone. in addition, detoxing from narcotics can cause extreme anxiety and withdrawal symptoms if not approached correctly.
+Using an opiate to treat an opiate addiction may work for some but is not effective for everyone.
+Besides, detoxing from narcotics can cause extreme anxiety and withdrawal symptoms if not approached correctly.
 In particular, withdrawal symptoms will occur if the drug is stopped abruptly.
-Generally, withdrawal symptoms could include anxiety, diarrhea, fever, sneezing, runny nose, goose bumps, abnormal skin sensations, vomiting, nausea, pain, rigid muscles, rapid heartbeat, shivering, tremors, sweating and insomnia.
-Some have even reported seeing, hearing and feeling things that were not there.
+Generally, withdrawal symptoms could include anxiety, diarrhea, fever, sneezing, runny nose, goosebumps, abnormal skin sensations, vomiting, nausea, pain, rigid muscles, rapid heartbeat, shivering, tremors, sweating, and insomnia.
+Some have even reported seeing, hearing, and feeling things that were not there.

 Unfortunately, despite all the efforts to sell buprenorphine as a miracle addiction treatment and even under the most controlled circumstances, this drug can be habit-forming.